 All the components used are available in surface mount packages and conventional through hole types.
 The use of all SM components with D-PAK MOSFETs like the FQD20N06 (Fairchild) would give a very compact and low cost design with up to 10 amp rating.
-The PCB copper could act as a heatsink with each MOSFET requiring about 500 sq.mm of area (1 inch square or less), output MOSFETs
+The PCB copper acts as a heatsink with each MOSFET requiring about 500 sq.mm of area (1 inch square or less).

-There is a PCB layout for a 'through hole' version and several prototypes have been tested.
-MOSFETs with a low Rds(On) must be used.
-The STP36NF06 is a low cost choice for up to 5 amps and the STP55NF06 for higher currents.
-However, there is a wide choice of suitable
+There is a PCB layout for a 'through hole' version and a prototype had been tested.
+For currents greater than 5 amps, the tracks on this PCB which carry the high currents should be reinforced by soldering solid copper wire along the tracks.
+MOSFETs with a low Rds(on) must be used.
+The STP36NF06 is a low cost choice for up to 5 amps and the STP55NF06 for higher currents. (presently available from Rapid Electronics)